kristirasmussen/iowa-prison-pop-forecasting/README.md

 ### Execution:
 - In order to run a demo of our dashboard, the existing code is published to shinyapps.io [here](https://iowa-prison-forecast.shinyapps.io/iowa-prison-pop-forecasting/)
 - Alternatively, if a user wishes to run the dashboard locally from RStudio, users simply need to open the index.Rmd file and "Run Document" to render the dashboard.

-README.txt - a concise, short README.txt file, corresponding to the "user guide".
-This file should contain:
-DESCRIPTION - Describe the package in a few paragraphs INSTALLATION - How to install and setup your code EXECUTION - How to run a demo on your code